 We, the undersigned, as Chairperson and Secretary of the Sault Ste.
-Marie Tribe of Chippewa Indians, hereby certify that the Board of Directors is composed of 13 members, of whom members constituting a quorum were present at a meeting thereof duly called, noticed, convened, and held on the /d.a.google.com/bei-2016; that the foregoing resolution was duly adopted at said meeting by an affirmative vote of /d.a.google.com/bei-2016; members for, /d.a.google.com/bei-2016; members against, /d.a.google.com/bei-201
+Marie Tribe of Chippewa Indians, hereby certify that the Board of Directors is composed of 13 members, of whom /3 members constituting a quorum were present at a meeting thereof duly called, noticed, convened, and held on the /3 day of December 2016; that the foregoing resolution was duly adopted at said meeting by an affirmative vote of /2 members for, C members against, C members abstaining, and that said resolution has not been rescinded or amended in any way.

 Aaron A. Payment, Chairperson Sault Ste.
-Marie Tribe of Chippewa Indians Bridgett Sorenson, Secretary Sault Ste.
+Marie Tribe of Chippewa Indians

+Bridgett Sorenson, Secretary Sault Ste.
 Marie Tribe of Chippewa Indians